NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

 In Maryland, general contractors must hold a Maryland Home Improvement Commission (MHIC) license for residential remodeling or repair work.
 The MHIC operates under the Maryland Department of Labor.
-Contractors who build new homes must register with the Home Builder Registration Unit through the Office of the Attorney General instead.
+Contractors who build new homes must instead register with the Home Builder Registration Unit through the Office of the Attorney General.

 Applicants must show two years of experience in home improvement or related construction, pass a business and law exam and provide proof of financial solvency or a bond.
-Proof of insurance is required at application and renewal.
+Proof of insurance is required for the application and for license renewal.

 Commercial general contractors are licensed locally through the Clerk of the Circuit Court in the county where the work is performed.